Liam Davies (snooker player)

-Liam James Davies (born 28 June 2006) is a Welsh professional snooker player.
+Liam Davies (born 28 June 2006) is a Welsh professional snooker player.

 Career

 At the 2019 Snooker Shoot Out, he became the youngest player to compete in a ranking event, at just 12 years old.

 Competing at the 2022 World Snooker Championship, Davies was the youngest player to win a match at the event, at 15 years and 277 days old.
 In addition to defeating Aaron Hill, Davies defeated Fergal O'Brien before losing on a to Jordan Brown in the penultimate qualifying round.

 As a result of high placing on the 2020–21 Q Tour, he was allowed to play in qualification events for the professional 2021–22 snooker season.
 In August 2022, Davies won three back-to-back junior world events, defeating Bulcsú Révész in the Under-16 championship and Antoni Kowalski in the Under-18 and Under-21 categories.
 He became the first player to win all three titles in a single year.
 Davies, who is partially deaf, is coached by Lee Walker.